 In addition, HCL Domino servers under CCB may participate in mail routing (SMTP), directory lookup and authentication (LDAP) for non-HCL Domino programs and permit access to free/busy time calendar information.

-HCL made these changes to the CCB license based on customer requests to facilitate:
+HCL made the following changes to the CCB license based on customer requests to facilitate:

-• A read-only external or internal web site for Guest Users
+• A read-only external website for guest users

 • Data collection using surveys generated by Domino Volt 1.0.1 and its anonymous user support available today.